For prospective leather couch buyers, knowing the details of the materials used in making their new sofa is important.

 While the terminology can often vary, there are four basic types of leather you should be familiar with: Full Top Grain, Top Grain, Genuine Leather and Bonded Leather.

 Full "Top Grain" Leather

-When I first started researching leather types I was completely confused.
-Thus, I want to break this down as simply as I possibly can.
+When I first started researching modern leather types, I was utterly confused.

 When hides go to leather tanneries (where they process hides for leather) they are split horizontally.

 Hides are naturally quite thick and on their own wouldn't be suitable as a material for furniture.

 When tanners split the hides, the outermost portion is known as the 'Top Grain' with the remainder known as the 'splits'.

 The portion of the hide immediately below the hair of the animal is called the 'Full Grain'.

 This is named as such since it inherits all of the imperfections and 'grains' of the animal’s hide and are completely undoctored.